rmhsilva/lispmethods/_posts/2017-01-29-development-environment.md

 Alternatively, you could use Vim + [Slimv](https://github.com/kovisoft/slimv).
 I've never done so, and can't comment.

-Even more alternatively, use a full-blown CL IDE, such as Allegro or LispWorks.
+Even more alternatively, use a full-blown commercial CL implementation and IDE, such as Allegro or LispWorks.
 If you're used to using something like Visual Studio, or Eclipse, you'll probably want this option.

 [spacemacs-doc]: http://spacemacs.org/doc/QUICK_START